Upgrade of the PandaX-4T online data quality monitoring system and perspectives for future multi-tons PandaX upgrades: Upgrade of the plots generator

 \section{Upgrade of the plots generator}

-This section presents the updated version of the plots generator, which offers a significant increase in throughput compared to the initial version.
+The updated plots generator offers a significant increase in throughput compared to the initial version.
 The updated plots generator also includes support for the prompt acquisition of self-corrected PMT gain by utilizing online generated hit data.